Removirt/skeleton-viewer/README.md

 ### Input Data Format

-- **Labels File**: NIfTI format (`.nii` or `.nii.gz`) containing labeled voxel data
-- **Skeleton File**: JSON format containing skeleton point coordinates (optional)
+The application accepts NIfTI format files (`.nii` or `.nii.gz`) containing labeled voxel data as the primary input.
+Skeleton files in JSON format containing skeleton point coordinates are optional.
+When no skeleton file is provided, the application automatically generates a 3D skeleton using scikit-image's morphological skeletonization algorithm.

 ### Data Access Patterns

-1. **Automatic File Discovery**: When only a labels file is provided, the app automatically searches for corresponding skeleton files using naming conventions
-2. **Explicit File Paths**: Both labels and skeleton files can be specified directly via command-line arguments
+The application supports flexible data access through automatic file discovery when only a labels file is provided, searching for corresponding skeleton files using intelligent naming conventions.
+Alternatively, both labels and skeleton files can be specified directly via command-line arguments for explicit control over data sources.

 ### Skeleton Data Structure